Bharathisam/Backend_development/README.md

 By completing this stage, you can:

+- ✅ Create Pydantic models
-- ✅ Build your first FastAPI application
+- ✅ Validate request bodies
-- ✅ Create REST API endpoints
+- ✅ Use response models
-- ✅ Run a local development server
+- ✅ Validate email addresses
+- ✅ Build REST APIs with FastAPI
 - ✅ Test APIs using Swagger UI
-- ✅ Understand FastAPI project structure
-- ✅ Explore automatically generated API documentation
+- ✅ Understand automatic API documentation

 ---